syafiquehab/yellowpencil/README.md

 * Write in yellow pencil
 * Erase with a yellow eraser
-* Make changes in GIT
+* Make lots of changes in GIT

 | Pencils | Count    |
 | ------- | -------- |